-This house with eyes to the past stands on the diagonal road that connects Elyria to Wellington as it by passes Oberlin city.
+This historical house with eyes to the past stands on the diagonal road that connects Elyria to Wellington as it by passes Oberlin city.
 It witnessed the abduction of John Price, which many believe began a chain of events that were not settled until well over 600,000 Americans gave their lives to end the question of slavery and the Civil War.

 Hallauer House was built by Nathan Smith in 1830 in the Greek Revival style but it was the Samuel Wightman family who lived here during the Civil War era and whom we believe, offered the house as a stop on the Underground Railroad.
 The dry cistern, the hidden dirt floor in the basement, and the pine board floor plug over that dirt floor are all evidence that the house may indeed have played a role in American history.

-Your journey back in time begins with the clang-clang of the 1860 doorbell.
+Indeed your journey back in time begins with the clang-clang of the 1860 doorbell.

 The massive door squeaks open to allow you inside.
 Immediately you begin to feel the presence of the past as it meets the promise of tomorrow.
-Come with us as we take you on the tour of Hallauer House, our Civil War themed Bed and Breakfast.
+Come with us as we take you on the tour of historical Hallauer House, our Civil War themed Bed and Breakfast.
 Explore history, feel history, enjoy history.